ansys/pymapdl/doc/source/examples/extended_examples/Krylov/krylov_example.rst

 Define geometry
 ~~~~~~~~~~~~~~~

-Create a cylinder of required dimensions and split it into
+Create a cylinder of the required dimensions and split it into
 four segments for uniform generation of the mesh in each segment.

 .. code:: ipython3